kazblacktopp/HackerRank-30DaysOfCodeChallenge/README.md

 ### Task:

-To complete this challenge, you must save a line of input from stdin to a variable, print 'Hello, World.' on a single line, and finally print the value of your variable on a second line.
+To complete this challenge, you must save a line of input from stdin to a variable, print `Hello, World.` on a single line, and finally print the value of your variable on a second line.

 You've got this!